IAmTomShaw/invoicing-agent/README.md

 - Python 3.13+
 - OpenAI API key
-- Notion API access (optional, for Notion sync)
+- Stripe API Key (to be provided to the MCP Server)

 ### Installation